Garland scores 29 in return, Cavs edge Celtics 114-113 in OT

 TIP-INS

 Celtics: Brown and Tatum each have six 20-point-plus games. ….
-G Derrick White has taken four charges.
-G Marcus Smart, the only other Boston player to do so, has taken two. … C Robert Williams (left knee surgery) have been inactive for every game, but could return before the end of December.
+C Robert Williams (left knee surgery) have been inactive for every game, but could return before the end of December.

-Cavaliers: Improved to 3-0 in overtimes. … Kevin Love missed all five 3s after making eight on Sunday. … F Dean Wade borrowed a push broom from one of the ball boys to dislodge a ball stuck behind the backboard in the first quarter. … G/F Dylan Windler was available after missing the first games with a sprained ankle. ….
-PG Raul Neto (ankle) was out after getting hurt against the Knicks.
+Cavaliers: Improved to 3-0 in overtimes. … Kevin Love missed all five 3s after making eight on Sunday.
+He did have a rare dunk, posing afterward as his teammates celebrated on the bench.
+“He barely got over the rim,” Garland joked.
+“I wouldn’t call it a slam but a stuff.
+But I’ll give it to him.”

 UP NEXT